intel00000/EChem_Auto_Potential_Optimization/README.md

 ## PCB Design

-Inside the control_board_Kicad folder, there is a KiCad project for the control board.
+Inside the control_board_Kicad folder is a KiCad project for the control board design.
 The control board is designed to plug into a pump with a DB25 connector which allow one pico to control one pump respectively.
 Using a PCB enable secure and reliable connection between the pump and the pico, and also allow for easy expansion of the system.

 <p align="center">